richardspitz/imagefactory/README.md

 # Automated Inter-Region VHD Copy using AzCopy --sync-copy

-Synchronously copy all managed disks of an Azure Virtual Machine to an Azure Storage Account in any Azure region.
+Synchronously copy all managed disks of a powered-off Azure Virtual Machine to an Azure Storage Account in any Azure region using a temporary Azure Virtual Machine spun up for the copy and then torn down after the copy completes.

+Solution Flow:

+* Creates two resource groups - one for the temporary Azure Virtual Machine and the second for the Azure Storage Account in the destination

+* Creates the destination Azure Storage Account with the "azcopy" container, that will contain the copied disks.

+* Gets source Azure Virtual Machine managed disk Shared Access Signatures (SAS).

+    _Note: The source Azure Virtual Machine must be in the Stopped-Deallocated state._

+* Creates a Bash script to run AzCopy using the disks SAS and then clean up temporary resources.

+* Creates a temporary Linux Azure Virtual Machine and injects the Bash script.

+* Copies managed disks using AzCopy --sync-copy and the temporary Azure Virtual Machine bandwidth and memory.

+* Deletes the resource group containing the temporary Azure Virtual Machine.

 1. Create an Azure Automation Account with a Run As account.